The Uncertainty Quantification Foundation is a nonprofit dedicated to the advancement of predictive science through research and education.

 We are scientists, engineers, and statisticians specializing in uncertainty quantification and statistical science.
 The Uncertainty Quantification Foundation connects specialists with industry and research institutions to share ideas, exchange technologies, and improve solutions.
 We have a passion for solving difficult problems and we develop the tools to do so.

 Uncertainty quantification (UQ) is a burgeoning field, however many people are still unfamiliar with what it is, or how to apply it.
 We work with industry and research institutions to further the growth of UQ and supporting technologies.
 We provide research support, development, and technology transfer.
 We believe in open source and transparency in research.

 Uncertainty quantification (UQ) formally addresses unknowns in statistical science.
 Quantification ultimately is the ability to express all information in a problem in a mathematical or computational form.
 UQ is the expression of uncertainty, or what is only statistically known, in a form that can inform a solution.
-UQ can enable you to use the entirely of your knowledge about the quantities you care about, in the construction of better predictive models, the design of better experiments, and the advancement of science.
 Many commonly used statistical technologies fall under the umbrella of UQ, including: risk analysis, engineering design, Monte Carlo sampling, Bayesian inference, and machine learning.

 The Mystic framework provides a collection of optimization algorithms and tools that allows the user to more robustly (and easily) solve hard optimization problems.>> Learn More

 Pathos is a framework for heterogeneous computing.
 It provides a consistent high-level interface for configuring and launching parallel computations across heterogeneous resources.>> Learn More

 Trainings & Workshops